Propane guide

 - Detection of propane gas

-The history of propane began around 150 million years ago, when the biological decomposition process of numerous species of microbes and algae began.
-The deposition of layers of soil and rock continuously increased the pressure on the organic material.
+The history of propane began around 150 million years ago, by biological decomposition of numerous species of microbes and algae.
+The deposition of layers of soil and rock continuously increased the pressure onto this organic material.
 This led to a rise in temperature.
-The rise in pressure and temperature created optimal conditions for the formation of hydrocarbons and, over time, the organic materials were converted into the two fossil raw materials crude oil and natural gas, which contain propane as well as other components.
+High pressure and temperature are ideal ambient conditions for the formation of hydrocarbons.
+Over time, the organic materials were converted into fossil raw materials crude oil and a mixture of gases, which contain amongst others also propane.

-The extraction and utilisation of propane dates back to a much shorter period of time and only began with the widespread use of crude oil and natural gas and research into the various applications of these fossil fuels.
-Propane is therefore a naturally occurring gas that is contained in both crude oil and natural gas.
+The extraction and utilisation of propane dates back to a much shorter period of time.
+It began with the widespread use of crude oil and natural gas.
+In this period of time various applications of these fossil fuels were intensively investigated.
+Propane is therefore a naturally occurring gas which is part of both, crude oil and natural gas.

 Gas obtained from fossil fuels can look back on a history of more than 300 years.
-The illuminating gas required to operate gas lamps was obtained from hard coal or oil shale.
-Until the end of the 19th century, this gas was produced on a large scale worldwide and used to light cities.
-It was not until the switch to electric power that this gas lost its importance.
+The gas used for lighting was obtained from hard coal (coal gas) or extracted from oil shale.
+Until the end of the 19th century, the major part of the gas produced on a large scale worldwide was used to light cities.
+When finally electric power was used for lighting, this gas lost its importance.

 Chemical and physical properties of propane

 Propane is colourless and odourless and is a saturated acyclic hydrocarbon from the group of alkanes, which includes the simplest hydrocarbons.
 A propane molecule consists of three atoms of carbon and 8 atoms of hydrogen with the molecular structure H3C-CH2-CH3.
 This results in the molecular formula C3H8.
 With a molar mass of 44.10 g/mol and a relative gas density of 1.55, propane is significantly heavier than air.
-As a result, uncompressed and therefore gaseous propane always accumulates at the lowest points in the room.
+As a result, uncompressed and therefore gaseous propane always accumulates at the lowest areas such as dips or hollows.

 Propane has a melting point of -187.7°C and a boiling point of -42°C. The critical point is 94°C and 4.24 MPa, which means that propane can be liquefied even at low pressure.
 The solubility in water is very low at 75 mg/l or 42.4 ml/l at 20° C.